Curved A-infinity algebras and Landau-Ginzburg models: Introduction

-\paragraph We are primarily interested in understanding the Hochschild homology and cohomology of the dg category $\DG(B_W)$.
-When dealing with modules over a ring $A$ (or, more generally, over a non-curved $A_\infty$ algebra) the situation is greatly simplified by the existence of the identities
+\paragraph We are primarily interested in understanding the Hochschild homology and cohomology of the dg category of matrix factorizations $\DG(B, W) = \Tw(B_W)$.
+When dealing with the category of complexes of projective modules over a ring $A$ (or, more generally, over a non-curved $A_\infty$ algebra) the situation is greatly simplified by the existence of the identities

 Indeed, it is often much easier to compute the invariants of $A$ than computing those of $\Tw(A)$.

 However, as we shall soon see, the above isomorphisms fail for curved algebras like $B_W$.
 In fact the first result we prove in this paper is the following theorem.